sanjakapetanovic/lana-agent-based-model/README.md

 the full **verification & validation (V&V) test-suite outputs**, and lightweight **analysis scripts** supporting the manuscript:

-> *“LANA (Local Adaptive Neural Agents): A Reproducible Verification and Validation Suite for a Spatial Agent‑Based Spiking Network Model”*
+Systematic Verification and Validation of the LANA Agent-Based Spiking Neural Network ModelNetwork Model

 ## What is included